WordPress/gutenberg/docs/faq.md

 (Gutenberg comes with a new universal inserter tool, which gives you access to every block available, searchable, sorted by recency and categories.
 This inserter tool levels the playing field for every plugin that adds content to the editor, and provides a single interface to learn how to use.)

 ## How will shortcodes work in Gutenberg?
-`Shortcodes` will continue to work as they do now.
+Shortcodes will continue to work as they do now.

-However we see the block as an evolution of the `shortcode`.
+However we see the block as an evolution of the `[shortcode]`.
 Instead of having to type out code, you can use the universal inserter tray to pick a block and get a richer interface for both configuring the block and previewing it.
-We would recommend people eventually upgrade their `shortcodes` to be blocks.
+We would recommend people eventually upgrade their shortcodes to be blocks.

 ## Should I move shortcodes to content blocks?
 We think so.
 Blocks are designed to be visually representative of the final look, and they will likely become the expected way in which users will discover and insert content in WordPress.

 ## Will Gutenberg be made properly accessible?

 Accessibility is not an afterthought.
-Not every aspect of Gutenberg is accessible at the moment, but we are tracking issues in https://github.com/WordPress/gutenberg/labels/Accessibility, and we are fixing them.
+Not every aspect of Gutenberg is accessible at the moment.
+You can check logged issues [here](https://github.com/WordPress/gutenberg/labels/Accessibility).
 We understand that WordPress is for everyone, and that accessibility is about inclusion.
 This is a key value for us.

 If you would like to contribute to the accessibility of Gutenberg, we can always use more people to test and contribute.